Country Guide · 12 min read

 India Passport Photo Size and Dimensions

-The official Indian passport photo specifications are:
+The official Indian passport photo specifications (ICAO compliant) are:

-• Shape: Square format
+• Shape: Portrait rectangle

 Background Requirements